Quadratic Chabauty and rational points I: p-adic heights: Abstract

 \section{Abstract}

-We describe how $p$-adic heights can be used to find rational points on higher genus curves by making explicit some aspects of Kim's nonabelian Chabauty program.
-We give the first examples beyond the Chabauty-Coleman method where nonabelian Chabauty can be used to precisely determine the set of rational points of a curve defined over $\Q$ or a quadratic number field.
+We give the first explicit examples beyond the Chabauty-Coleman method where Kim's nonabelian Chabauty program determines the set of rational points of a curve defined over $\Q$ or a quadratic number field.
+We accomplish this by studying the role of $p$-adic heights in explicit nonabelian Chabauty.